top of page

 Post: Blog2_Post

-Are you in middle school and already looking to build a skillset in your areas of interest?
-Partaking in research programs that allow you to learn hands-on while connecting you to mentors and experts is the perfect way to get started.
+Are you in middle school and looking to build a skillset in your areas of interest?
+Participating in research programs that allow you to learn while connecting you to mentors and experts is a great way to get started.
+Research experience can help you stand out as you go on to high school and apply to colleges.
+These opportunities are highly selective, and participating in any one of them can allow you to develop advanced academic skills.

-To help you get started, we have compiled a list of 10 research opportunities for middle schoolers interested in various fields!
+To help you get started, we have compiled a list of 11 selective research opportunities for middle schoolers in various fields!
+Note that the following information is based on the most recent program, with dates subject to change but generally similar from year to year.

-The NASA Student Launch is a rigorous research-based challenge designed for students to explore rocket science.
+NASA Student Launch is a rigorous research-based challenge for students to explore rocket science.
 Students from across the US are divided into teams and tasked with designing, building, testing, and launching a high-powered rocket carrying a scientific or engineering payload.
-After a competitive selection process, student teams conduct a series of design reviews with a NASA review panel, providing a valuable experience that prepares them to join the STEM workforce.
-Built with several challenges within the primary challenge, the program encourages students to hone their research skills within the engineering space by collaborating and running tests throughout the 9 months.
+After a competitive selection process, teams conduct a series of design reviews with a NASA review panel.
+The program encourages you to hone your research skills within the engineering space for 9 months.
 The program culminates with a final launch at the home of NASA’s Marshall Space Flight Center.
-For students interested in aerospace engineering and developing some skills before they head to college, this program is the perfect opportunity.

 Location: Participating school or college